 For more information on Tricine-SDS-PAGE, including efficient methods for Coomassie blue staining, silver staining, and electroblotting, please download this protocol.

 Download the Protocol

-Peptide content is not an indication of peptide purity; these are two measurements.
-Purity is determined by HPLC and indicates the presence/absence of contaminating peptides with undesired sequences.
-Net peptide content only gives information on the percent of total peptide versus total non-peptide components independently of the presence of multiple peptides.
+Calculating peptide concentration is not the same as determining peptide purity.
+Purity is measured by HPLC and indicates the presence or absence of contaminants with undesired sequences.
+On the other hand, peptide content only gives information on the percentage of total peptide versus total non-peptide components independently of the presence of multiple peptides.

-Net peptide content is accurately found by performing amino acid analysis or UV spectrophotometry.
+Net peptide content can be accurately determined by performing amino acid analysis or UV spectrophotometry.
 It is difficult to determine the actual peptide concentration based on the weight of the lyophilized peptide.
-Lyophilized peptides may contain 10-70% water and salts by weight.
-More hydrophilic peptides generally contain more bound water and salts compared to hydrophobic peptides.
+Lyophilized peptides may contain 10-70% water and salts by weight, with more hydrophilic peptides generally containing more bound water and salts compared to hydrophobic peptides.